 Yellow Sac Spider

-The tarantula is a large, hairy spider which some people keep as a pet.
+The tarantula is a large, hairy spider that some people keep as a pet.
 The bite from these critters can cause some discomfort and the hair-like setae can be irritating if it gets on your skin.
-These guys are not known to cause any real harm to humans even though they are a bit scary looking.
+These guys are not known to cause any real harm to humans even though they are a bit scary-looking.

 Funnel Web Spider